 There are a few options for reinforcing a joint:

-Dowels – these require precision drilled holes in both pieces being joined.
+These require precision drilled holes in both pieces being joined.
 They can either be through-drilled, which means you will see the dowel on the outside of the joint, or as in the image below, blind dowelled to hide the presence of the dowels.

-Screws – this is usually the strongest reinforcement you can add.
+This is usually the strongest reinforcement you can add.
 Pre-drilling the holes is crucial to avoid any splitting especially at the edge of a piece of wood.
 Usually you should countersink screws to make them less visible or you can even counter-bore them so that they can be covered with a wood plug.
 Or use decorative screws (usually brass) as a design feature.